nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 ## How do I know so much about plants?

-I'm currently a Master Gardener trainee and only a few volunteer hours short of getting my certification.
+I'm currently a [Master Gardener trainee](https://mastergardener.tamu.edu/become/) and only a few volunteer hours short of getting my certification.

+There are Master Gardener programs all over the country.
+Your state's agricultural school will most likely be the one sponsoring it.

 ## What zone are you in and why it matters